shmcfarl/calisti_workshop/03-traffic.md

 Fault injection is a system testing method which involves the deliberate introduction of network faults and errors into a system.
 It can be used to identify design or configuration weaknesses, and to ensure that the system can handle faults and recover from error conditions.

-With Service Mesh Manager, you can inject failures at the application layer to test the resiliency of the services.
+With Calisti, you can inject failures at the application layer to test the resiliency of the services.
 You can configure faults to be injected into requests that match specific conditions to simulate service failures and higher latency between services.
 There are two types of failures:

 **Delay** adds a time delay before forwarding the requests, emulating various failures such as network issues, an overloaded upstream service, and so on.

 **Abort** aborts the HTTP request attempts and returns error codes to a downstream service, giving the impression that the upstream service is faulty.

-Service Mesh Manager uses Istio’s (Envoy) fault injection feature under the hood.
+Calisti uses Istio’s (Envoy) fault injection feature under the hood.

-Create a new traffic route rule in the Traffic Management menu of the selected topology node.
+Select the "BOOKINGS" service in the "TOPOLOGY" view and "CREATE NEW".

 ![fault 1](images/fault_1.png)